European-Unified-ID/euid-docs-preview/preview/docs/endpoints/post-identity-buckets.md

 | `client_error` | 400 | The request had missing or invalid parameters. |
 | `unauthorized` | 401 | The request did not include a bearer token, included an invalid bearer token, or included a bearer token unauthorized to perform the requested operation. |

-If the `status` value is anything other than `success`, the `message` field provides additional information about the issue.
+If the `status` value is other than `success`, the `message` field provides additional information about the issue.